marcusGH/uk_property_price_prediction/README.md

 The last two are for getting `lambda`s that can be passed to `DataFrame.corr().style.apply` to better visualise feature correlation.

+For the heatmap visualisation function, I start by creating a square grid of bins, and then place each of the rows in `gdf` in a bin based on their `Point` or centroid location.
+I then group together the entries in the same x and y bins and run specified `transform` function on it, using column `val`.
+If `transform='count'`, the heatmap will visualise the number of each entry located in each square bin.

 ### Sanitsation